 Visit a traditional sausage maker, before a wine tasting in the Ascheri winery.
 Visit an outstanding restaurant for lunch and a cooking demonstration, before returning towards Bra for an optional guided walk through orchards, vineyards and hazelnut groves.
-Dinner is at a Michelin-starred restaurant in Serralunga d'Alba.

 Day 5: Pollenzo, Serralunga d'Alba.
 In the morning there is a visit and wine tasting at the fascinating wine bank in nearby Pollenzo, which stores and ages wines from all over Italy in order to keep a historical record of the very best vintages.
+Lunch is at a Michelin-starred restaurant in Serralunga d'Alba.
 In the castle at Manta there are some marvellous medieval frescos.
 Continue to Cuneo where the last two nights are spent.

 Day 6: Castelmagno, Sampeyre.
-The steepsided valley of the river Grana is the sole source of one of Italy's finest cheeses, Castelmagno.
+The steep-sided valley of the river Grana is the sole source of one of Italy's finest cheeses, Castelmagno.
 Visit a farm to see aspects of its production.
 Continue to Sampeyre in the mountains for lunch and a cooking demonstration of alpine fare.